-- 3.2.
+- 3. Conduct of Meetings, Attendance and Quorum Requirement - 3.1.
+Directors who cannot physically attend or vote at board meetings can participate and vote through remote communication such as videoconferencing, teleconferencing, or other alternative modes of communication that allow them reasonable opportunities to participate82.
+Provided, That every member of the Board shall participate in at least fifty percent (50%) and shall physically attend at least twenty five percent (25%) of all Board meetings every year: Provided, further, That the absence of a director in more than fifty percent (50%) of all regular and special meetings of the Board of Directors during his/her incumbency is a ground for disqualification.
+Provided, furthermore, That the twenty-five percent (25%) physical attendance requirement is lifted during periods of national emergencies, public health emergencies' and major disasters, among others, that affect mobility, activity, and access to Bank83. - 3.2.
 If a director intends to participate in a meeting through remote communication, he shall notify in advance the Corporate Secretary of his intention.
-The Corporate Secretary shall note such fact in the Minutes of the meeting. - 3.3.
-A director who participates through remote communication, shall be deemed present for the purpose of attaining quorum. - 3.4.
+The Corporate Secretary shall note such fact in the Minutes of the meeting84. - 3.3.
+A director who participates through remote communication, shall be deemed present for the purpose of attaining quorum85. - 3.4.
 The Directors shall act only as a Board, and the individual directors shall no power to act as such.
 A majority of the directors shall be necessary at all meetings to constitute a quorum for the transaction of any business and every decision of a majority of the quorum duly assembled as a Board shall be valid as a corporate act unless otherwise provided by law.
-A minority of the Board present at any regular or special meeting shall, in the absence of a quorum, adjourn to a later date and shall not transact any business until a quorum is secured. - 4.
+A minority of the Board present at any regular or special meeting shall, in the absence of a quorum, adjourn to a later date and shall not transact any business until a quorum is secured86. - 4.
 Board Materials - 4.1.
-The Corporate Secretary shall inform the Board members of the agenda of their meetings and distributes materials at least five (5) business days prior to the scheduled meeting. - 4.2.
-The Corporate Secretary shall ensure that Board members possess accurate information that enables them to make sound decisions on matters that require their approval. - 5.
-Meetings of the Board Committees
+The Corporate Secretary shall inform the Board members of the agenda of their meetings and shall distribute materials at least five (5) business days prior to the scheduled meeting87.